aryaaa324/DWM_Lab_Practicals/README.md

 ---

 ## 2. 🧩 Handling Missing Values in Weka
+**Definition** : Missing values occur when no data value is stored for a variable in an observation.

+🎯 Goal: Replace missing values using Weka's filters like:
+->Mean/Mode replacement
+->Custom value assignment

 ### Steps:
 -> Load the dataset with missing values in Weka.
 -> Navigate to the Preprocess tab.